boazcstrike/modpack-essentials/README.md

-# modpack-essentials
+# Minecraft Modpack Essentials
-Basically a repo for minecraft configurations and stable mods
+for 1.11 and 1.12
+a few change adjustments for 1.12